 The Organization regularly monitors liquidity required to meet its operating needs and other contractual commitments, while also striving to maximize the investment of its available funds.
-The Organization has various sources of liquidity at its disposal, including cash and cash equivalents, investments, and a line of credit.
-See Note 8 for information about the Organization's line of credit.
+The Organization has various sources of liquidity at its disposal, including cash and cash equivalents, and investments.

 In addition to financial assets available to meet general expenditures over the next 12 months, the Organization operates with a balanced budget and anticipates collecting sufficient revenue to cover general expenditures not covered by donor-restricted resources.
-Refer to the consolidated statement of cash flows which identifies the sources and uses of the Organization's cash and shows positive cash generated by operations for fiscal year 2018.
+Refer to the consolidated statement of cash flows which identifies the sources and uses of the Organization's cash and shows positive cash generated by operations for fiscal years 2019 and 2018.